t4ngojuli3tt/TriviaUdacity/backend/README.md

 - Returns: An object with a keys:
     - question - value of this key is a string containg posted question e.g. "question": "How are you?"
+- Errors:
+    - 422 - if body does not contains requiered data
+    - 409 - if question is already in the database

 POST '/questions/search'